 Quite often these objectives conflict with each other.
 For example, expansionary fiscal policy may contribute to higher economic growth and lower unemployment; however, it will be at the cost of inflation and a deterioration on the current account.

 To achieve all objectives simultaneously it is essential to improve the supply side of the economy.
-If the government can increase productivity and shift AS to the right, it can enable low inflationary growth.
+If the government can increase productivity and shift AS to the right, it can enable low inflationary growth and help improve the general competitiveness of the economy.

 Increased productivity can also help the balance of payments.
-If firms become more competitive, then UK goods will be in greater demand, increasing exports and improving the current account deficit
+If firms become more competitive, then UK goods will be in greater demand, increasing exports and improving the current account deficit.
+Supply side policies which are important for exporters will be the quality of transport.
+Roads and rail-links are quasi-public goods and require government investment.
+Reducing congestion and supply bottlenecks can help reduce the cost for business.

-Supply side policies can be very beneficial.
-However, in practise it is not always so easy to increase productivity.
-Also, there is a limit to how much benefit they can give, it is often more appropriate to use demand side policies.
+Supply side policies can be very beneficial with very limited drawbacks.
+However, in practice it is not always so easy to increase productivity.
+Also, there is a limit to how much benefit they can give, in a recession is often more appropriate to use demand side policies.

 - Supply side policies